 About The Company

-The sales page for version 2 starts out by practically confessing the original version was a Ponzi scheme.
+The sales page for version 2 pretty much confesses that the original version was a Ponzi scheme:

 Jens owns a number of websites that are the alleged ‘source’ of revenue to pay out affiliates investing in these ad packs.